 A trained physician should know that a patient without diabetes usually has an A1C level of 5%.
 The A1C level in a diabetic can be expected to rise above 5%.
 What sort of rise should alarm the physician?
 What sort of rise should let the physician know that his or her patient needs an improved diabetes treatment plan?

-A diabetic who has an A1C level of 8% does not need to make major changes in his or her treatment plan.
+A diabetic who has A1C levels of 7% does not need to make major changes in his or her treatment plan.
 Such a diabetic has an A1C level that shows only a mild rise above the normal A1C level.
 Such a diabetic has come close to achieving control of his or her blood sugar level.

-A diabetic who has an A1C level of 25% would hear pleas from his or her physician to make immediate changes in the existing diabetes treatment schedule.
-An A1C level of 25% would show that the treatment schedule currently in use had failed to offer a means for control of the diabetic’s blood sugar level.
+A diabetic who has A1C levels of 25% would hear pleas from his or her physician to make immediate changes in the existing diabetes treatment schedule.
+An A1C level of 25% would show that the treatment schedule currently in use had failed to offer a means for control of the diabetic’s blood sugar level as the blood sugar levels would be running too high.

 Of course a physician would not call for great changes in a diabetes treatment plan after looking at only a single A1C level.
 The physician would want to know if that level had remained stable for twenty-four to forty-eight hours.
 Only when an A1C l level has shown such stability does a trained physician feel ready to base a treatment schedule on that A1C level.